 Avid also built around their ecosystem, including not only their own shared storage, but having the top audio editing system in the industry; Pro Tools, by then Digidesign, giving users a complete solution tech partner to work with.
 We call this the “one throat to choke” paradigm.

 By the time other NLE’s were in a useable state for film and TV projects, Avid had a massive head start.
-This meant a decent sized user base in the Hollywood market, facility infrastructures (and thus lots of money already invested in hardware and software) that were built around Media Composer, in addition to workflows that incorporated both legacy film based material, tape acquisition, and newer digital formats.
-Avid also had project sharing by the early 00’s, something that only recently are other NLE’s getting right.
+This meant a decent-sized user base in the Hollywood market, facility infrastructures (and thus lots of money already invested in hardware and software) that were built around Media Composer, in addition to workflows that incorporated both legacy film-based material, tape acquisition, and newer digital formats.
+Avid also had project sharing by the early 00’s, something that only recently other NLE’s getting right.
 For all of these reasons, Avid had the Hollywood market cornered.
-And all of this played in to one of the greatest untold truths about Hollywood technology.
+And all of this played into one of the greatest untold truths about Hollywood technology.

 If something worked last season, why change it for this season?
 Changing it messes with budgets and timelines and generally upsets the natives.

 And that’s why today, Avid is still used on a vast majority of all feature films and broadcast television here in Hollywood.
 Existing customer investment in infrastructure, experienced talent pool – both available and already on staff, documented workflows with other departments, a complete ecosystem, and a risk-averse industry.
 If you plan on getting a job tomorrow out in Hollywierd, working in broadcast television or feature film, Media Composer needs to be your strongest software tool.

 Initially, I was going to share why Final Cut Pro Classic was popular, but then I realized that it now holds little relevance, as the software has been End of Life’d for 6 years now.
 Let that sink in.
 In the past 6 years, we’ve had: